localgovdrupal/localgov_multilingual/README.md

 Adds multilingual functionality to LocalGov Drupal sites.

-It currently provides mulitinlgial capabilities to subsite overview and service pages.
+It currently provides multilingual capabilities to subsite overview and service pages.

 Originally developed by Tipperary County Council, Ireland, for Irish multilanguage.